domino4com/Model-Rocket/3D Files/README.md

 Select Components.
 You will need a nosecone, body tube, fincan, and nosecone coupler.
 You can use multiple body tubes to make a longer rocket if desired.
 See below for recommended combinations.

 ### Step 2:
 Print parts.
+These can be printed without raft.
 You may need to sand some mating surfaces or add tape for the correct fit.

 ### Step 3:
 Screw and glue nosecone to coupler.